dovecot/documentation/docs/core/config/mailbox_formats/mbox.md

 The UID for a new message is calculated from last used UID in X-IMAP header +
 1. This is done always, so fake X-UID headers don't really matter.
 This is also why the pseudo-message is important.
-Otherwise the UIDs could easily grow over 231 which some clients start treating as negative numbers, which then cause all kinds of problems.
+Otherwise, the UIDs could easily grow over 231 which some clients start treating as negative numbers, which then cause all kinds of problems.
 Also when 232 is exceeded, Dovecot will also start having some problems.